 A Close Look at Overt, Covert, and Social Behavior

-The behavior element of competency management is crucial because it directly influences how skills and knowledge are applied in real-world scenarios.
+The behavior category of competency management is crucial because it directly influences how skills and knowledge are applied in real-world scenarios.
 While technical competencies define what an individual can do, behavioral competencies determine how they perform tasks, interact with others, and navigate complex work environments.
 Effective competency management recognizes that success is not just about having the right skills but also about exhibiting the appropriate behaviors that align with organizational values and goals.

 Focus on behavior in competency management can help organizations ensure that employees meet performance standards and contribute positively to the workplace culture.
 This leads to better team dynamics, higher employee engagement, and overall organizational success.
 This blog will examine the behavior framework closely, provide examples of each type of behavior, and break down the competencies associated with each behavior.